chompy/platform_cc/README.rst

         $ platform_cc.py project:start

-    This will provision all the Docker containers needed for your project.
-It can take a while on the first run.
+    This will pull all the needed Docker images so it can take a while.

 2) Install SSH key and Composer auth files.
 (Needed for Composer projects.)